rolph-recto/lambda-type-systems/README.md

 ## Lambda Calculi and Type Systems

-Implementations of various lambda calculi type systems, mostly from Harper's PFPL.
+Implementations of various lambda calculi and type systems, mostly from Harper's PFPL.
 Including:

 Done